Last update: 14th January 2019

-Having recurrent meetings, minutes of these meetings and primary committees, among others, is a great idea to keep everybody on board and in agreement.
+Having recurring, minutes of these meetings, and primary committees, among others, is a great idea to keep everybody on board and in agreement.

 When you’re experiencing delays, analyze if the overdue task is part of the critical path.
 If it isn’t, check for other tasks that can be advanced, and reallocate resources so you can keep the same final date.
 If it's on the critical path look for new resources that can be added to the project without having a big impact on the budget.

 Each task needs a sole responsible: one person that is accountable for a specific task and everything that’s involved in its completion.